-sfe A SpatialFeatureExperiment object with correlograms computed for features of interest.

-features Features whose correlograms to cluster.

-BLUSPARAM A BlusterParam object specifying the algorithm to use.

-sample_id Sample(s) in the SFE object whose cells/spots to use.
-Can be "all" to compute metric for all samples; the metric is computed separately for each sample.

-method "corr" for correlation, "I" for Moran's I, "C" for Geary's C

-Name of colGeometry from which to look for features.

-Name of annotGeometry from which to look for features.

-${\tt reducedDimName} \quad Name of a dimension \, {\tt reducedDimNames}. \,\, {\tt colGeometryName} \,\,$ swap_rownames Column name of rowData(object) to be used to identify features instead of rownames(object) when labeling plot elements.
-If not found in rowData, then name Name under which the correlogram results are stored, which is by default "sp.correlogram".
+sfe A SpatialFeatureExperiment object with correlograms computed for fea- tures of interest. features Features whose correlograms to cluster.
+BLUSPARAM A BlusterParam object specifying the algorithm to use. sample_id Sample(s) in the SFE object whose cells/spots to use.
+Can be "all" to compute metric for all samples; the metric is computed separately for each sample. method "corr" for correlation, "I" for Moran's I, "C" for Geary's C colGeometryName Name of colGeometry from which to look for features. annotGeometryNa ame Name of annotGeometry from which to look for features. reducedDimName Name of a dimension reduction, can be seen in reducedDimNames. colGeometryName and annotGeometryName have precedence over reducedDimName. swap_rownames Column name of rowData(object) to be used to identify features instead of rownames(object) when labeling plot elements.
+If not found in rowData, then rownames of the gene count matrix will be used. name Name under which the correlogram results are stored, which is by default "sp.correlogram".